Jueff/MLLSoundTiny/README.md

 This library is released under the LGPL-2.1-or-later license.
 See the SPDX license headers in the source files for details.

-## Contribution

-Contributions are welcome!
-Please read CONTRIBUTING.md for guidelines.

-## Contact

-For questions or support: [MobaLedLib@gmx.at](mailto:MobaLedLib@gmx.at)

 ---